What causes the common cold?

 The common cold can lead to complications such as bronchitis, sinusitis, strep throat, croup and pneumonia

 The ayurvedic approach to preventing illnesses is by building up the immune system and toning the body to withstand viral attacks.
-The following remedies not only help to prevent catching a cold but also help in relieving symptoms naturally if you already have a cold.

 - Every morning make a drink consisting of a cup of warm water mixed with the juice of half a lemon and a spoonful of honey.

 - Make a warm tea by adding ginger, crushed cardamom, crushed black pepper, cinnamon powder and sugar.
 Boil and strain the mixture.
-This drink will instantly help to open nasal passages, relieve sinus pressure and soothe the throat
+This drink will instantly help to open nasal passages, relieve sinus pressure and soothe the throat.

 - Gargle with warm water every day.